phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

         <Say voice="woman">Please leave a message after the tone.</Say>
     </Response>

-I also recommend you to have a look at Support Roulete [source code](https://github.com/phstc/support-roulette), it is a simple [Sinatra](https://github.com/sinatra/sinatra) application, which uses the [gem twilio-ruby](https://github.com/twilio/twilio-ruby) and [builders](https://github.com/phstc/support-roulette/blob/master/views/support_roulette_call.builder) to generate TwiMLTM, it can be free hosted on Heroku.
+I also recommend you to have a look at Support Roulete [source code](https://github.com/phstc/support-roulette), it is a simple [Sinatra](https://github.com/sinatra/sinatra) application which uses the [gem twilio-ruby](https://github.com/twilio/twilio-ruby) and [builders](https://github.com/phstc/support-roulette/blob/master/views/support_roulette_call.builder) to generate TwiMLTM.
+It can be free hosted on Heroku.

 ## Twimlets

 [Twimlets](https://www.twilio.com/labs/twimlets) are tiny web applications that implement basic communication functionality, such as: [call forward](https://www.twilio.com/labs/twimlets/forward), [voicemail](https://www.twilio.com/labs/twimlets/voicemail) etc.

-If you are in New York, but you want a fix number in Rio de Janeiro, you can easily create a Twilio account, configure a twimlet for a forward call and in less than 10 minutes everything will be working as expected, awesome!
+If you are in New York but you want a fixed number in Rio de Janeiro, you can easily create a Twilio account, configure a twimlet for a forward call and in less than 10 minutes everything will be working as expected.
+Awesome!